Every Cricut material is carefully designed to work specifically with your Cricut machine.

 2. Stress tested for performance and durability

-The Cricut QA team puts those materials we make through a series of stress tests for durability and performance — from initial production, through typical use, and on through as the materials age.
+The Cricut QA team puts the materials we make through a series of stress tests for durability and performance — from initial production to typical use, and even look at performance as the materials age.

-Sometimes you pick up a bulk roll of materials or stock up on certain colors.
+Sometimes you pick up a bulk roll of materials or stock up on certain colours.
 We know you want to make sure that the last inch of material is as good as the first.
-Our team tests material using simulated aging to help us understand material life span and improve the overall user experience.
-Using special equipment to create high temperature and humidity conditions for materials, we can simulate years of aging in our lab within days.
+Our team tests material using simulated ageing to help us understand material life span and improve the overall user experience.
+Using special equipment to create high temperature and humidity conditions for materials, we can simulate years of ageing in our lab within days.
 In fact, Cricut materials must pass an average of 20-25 tests in our quality assurance process before they are brought to market.
-Cricut follows internal procedures and standards we have both developed and based on practices from relevant authorities such as ASTM International and ISO to qualify our products.
+Cricut follows internal procedures and standards we have developed, as well as practices based on those carried out by relevant authorities such as ASTM International and ISO to qualify our products.